statbiophys/SONIA/README.md

 There are two command line console scripts (the scripts can still be called as executables if OLGA is not installed):
 1. sonia-evaluate
-  * evaluates Ppost, Pgen or selection factors of sequences according to a generative V(D)J model and selection model Q
+  * evaluates Ppost, Pgen or selection factors of sequences according to a generative V(D)J model and selection model.
 2. sonia-generate
-  * generates CDR3 sequences from before or after selection
+  * generates CDR3 sequences, before (like olga) or after selection
 3. sonia-infer
   * infers a selection model with respect to a generative V(D)J model